-With external photos you’re looking for properties that look a little bit neglected.
+With external photos, you’re looking for properties that look a little bit neglected.
 Maybe the garden’s overgrown, maybe there’s a board on the window, maybe it just looks a bit tired or tatty.

 Again, it doesn’t have to be falling down.
 There don’t need to be structural issues to be considered.
-Houses in need of refurbishment don’t have to be wrecks (unless that’s the route you want to go down).
+Houses in need of refurbishment don’t have to be wrecked (unless that’s the route you want to go down).
 What you’re looking for are tell-tale signs that the property might fit the criteria you’ve set yourself.

 …and when you find a property you like, click save and add it to your shortlist.

-At first you’re just going to build up an initial shortlist of these potential refurbishment options.
+At first, you’re just going to build up an initial shortlist of these potential refurbishment options.
 Now, if we scroll back to the top it’s the external photo.
-The internal, or the rest of the pictures are here.
+The internal or the rest of the pictures are here.
 Look, it tells you how many pictures are showing.
 So, you’ve got four, eight, two.
-For refurbishment properties you’re probably looking at properties that have a minimal number of images, usually five or lower.
+For refurbishment properties, you’re probably looking at properties that have a minimal number of images, usually five or lower.